-During this waiting period, you and your spouse should try to reach an agreement about custody of your children and financial issues.
-If you reach an agreement, you should document it using the “Dissolution Agreement (JD-FM-172)” form.
+During this waiting period, you and your spouse should try to reach an agreement on all your divorce-related issues.
+If you do reach an agreement, you should document it using the “Dissolution Agreement (form JD-FM-172)”.

 You and your spouse each have to fill out and exchange “Financial Affidavits (JD-FM-6)” within 30 days of the Return Date.
 You have to include all of your income (from employment or any other source), your expenses, your debt, and your assets.